yuvanmani/be_online_food/readme.md

     - DELETE "/:id" - Delete a user by Id (admin only)

 /restaurants
-    - POST "/" - Create a new restaurant (manager & admin only)
+    - POST "/" - Create a new restaurant (admin only)
     - GET "/" - Get all restaurants
     - GET "/:id" - Get a restaurant by Id
-    - DELETE "/:id" - Delete a restaurant by Id (manager & admin only)
+    - DELETE "/:id" - Delete a restaurant by Id (admin only)

 /menuItems
     - POST "/" - Create a menuItem (manager & admin only)